simzero/cfd-xyz-viewer/README.md

 The web will be accessible at `http://localhost:3001`.

+## Contributing

+Everyone is welcome to contribute to this project.
+See [CONTRIBUTING.md](https://github.com/simzero-oss/cfd-xyz/blob/main/CONTRIBUTING.md) for further details.

 ## License

 Code on this repository is covered by the MIT license.
 All the media/images in the `public` directory are CC BY 4.0 except the `public/constructionSolver.png` image that is covered by CC0.
 The cfd.xyz logo, SIMZERO and OpenFOAM are trademarks.
 A full description of the licenses can be found below: